-- (1) The following documents are incorporated by reference under section 142M of the Act: - a) ISPM 5.
+- (1) The following documents are incorporated by reference under section 142M of the Act: - a) ISPM 4.
+Requirements for the establishment of pest free areas.
+Rome, IPPC, FAO. - b) ISPM 5.
 Glossary of phytosanitary terms.
-Rome, IPPC, FAO. - b) ISPM 7.
+Rome, IPPC, FAO. - c) ISPM 7.
 Phytosanitary certification system.
-Rome, IPPC, FAO. - c) ISPM 12.
+Rome, IPPC, FAO. - d) ISPM 10.
+Requirements for the establishment of pest free places of production and pest free production sites.
+Rome, IPPC, FAO. - e) ISPM 12.
 Phytosanitary certificates.
-Rome, IPPC, FAO. - d) ISPM 23.
+Rome, IPPC, FAO. - f) ISPM 14.
+The use of integrated measures in a systems approach for pest risk management.
+Rome, IPPC, FAO. - g) ISPM 23.
 Guidelines for inspection.
-Rome, IPPC, FAO. - e) ISPM 31.
+Rome, IPPC, FAO. - h) ISPM 28.
+Phytosanitary treatments for regulated pests.
+Rome, IPPC, FAO. - i) ISPM 31.
 Methodologies for sampling of consignments.
-Rome, IPPC, FAO. - f) MPI Biosecurity Organisms Register for Imported Commodities (BORIC).
-Wellington, MPI. - g) MPI Schedule of Regulated (Quarantine) Weed Seeds.
+Rome, IPPC, FAO. - j) MPI Biosecurity Organisms Register for Imported Commodities (BORIC).
+Wellington, MPI. - k) MPI Schedule of Regulated (Quarantine) Weed Seeds.
 Wellington, MPI. - (2) Under section 142O(3) of the Act it is declared that section 142O(1) does not apply, that is, a notice under section 142O(2) of the Act is not required to be published before material that amends or replaces any material incorporated by reference has legal effect as part of those documents.